-Now that we’re all connected all of the time through smart phones, tablets, watches, TVs and even kitchen appliances, concerns over data security and privacy have never been more pressing.
-We don’t all read the terms and conditions or make changes to the privacy settings in the devices and apps we use, nor do we check what are smart-connected devices are up to in terms of transmitting information.
-This could lead to our private information being sold, our identities stolen in order to commit fraud and marketers finding more ways to target us with their advertising.
+Now that we’re all connected all of the time through smartphones, tablets, watches, TVs and even kitchen appliances, concerns over data security and privacy have never been more pressing.
+We don’t all read the terms and conditions or make changes to the privacy settings in the devices and apps we use, nor do we check what smart-connected devices are up to in terms of transmitting the information.
+This could lead to our private information being sold, our identities being stolen in order to commit fraud and marketers finding more ways to target us with their advertising.

-A new piece of important research from Princeton University in the U.S. looked at the kinds of data which might be revealed in normal home using smart-connected devices.
-Researchers set up a test home for the experiment, which was connected to seven Internet of Things (IoT) devices including indoor security cameras, smart light switches and sockets and baby sleep monitors.
+A new piece of important research from Princeton University in the U.S. examined the kinds of data that might be revealed in normal homes using smart-connected devices.
+Researchers set up a test home for the experiment, which was connected to seven Internet of Things (IoT) devices, including indoor security cameras, smart light switches, sockets, and baby sleep monitors.

-The Princeton team found that four of the seven IoT devices placed in their test home could be detected and identified by internet service providers (ISPs).
-Features such as how they connect to the internet can help with this identification and once ISPs know what the device is, they can use it to gather data on how and when someone accesses the connection.
-This data can be collated to build up a picture of our private internet habits, information which could then be passed on to third parties and advertisers.
+The Princeton team found that four of the seven IoT devices placed in their test home could be detected and identified by Internet Service Providers (ISPs).
+Features such as how they connect to the internet can help with this identification, and once ISPs know what the device is, they can use it to gather data on how and when someone accesses the connection.
+This data can be collated to build up a picture of our private internet habits, which could then be passed on to third parties and advertisers.

-In terms of whether or not this is legal, the picture is a little unclear.
+The picture is a little unclear regarding whether or not this is legal.
 The EU and UK are understood to be bringing in new laws to protect data gathered from Internet of Things devices, but under U.S. law – broadband providers appear to have free rein to sell or share these insights collected about your internet habits.